-Level 3 appeal

-An Administrative Law Judge or an attorney adjudicator who works for the Federal government will review your appeal and give you an answer.
+Level 3 appeal An Administrative Law Judge or an attorney adjudicator who works for the Federal government will review your appeal and give you an answer.

-If the answer is yes, the appeals process is over.
-We must authorize or provide the drug coverage that was approved by the Administrative Law Judge or attorney adjudicator within 72 hours (24 hours for expedited appeals) or make payment no later than 30 calendar days after we receive the decision.

-If the Administrative Law Judge or attorney adjudicator says no to your appeal, the appeals process may or may not be over.

-- If you decide to accept this decision that turns down your appeal, the appeals process is over. - o If you do not want to accept the decision, you can continue to the next level of the review process.
+- If the Administrative Law Judge or attorney adjudicator says yes to your appeal, the appeals process may or may not be over.
+Unlike a decision at a Level 2 appeal, we have the right to appeal a Level 3 decision that is favorable to you.
+If we decide to appeal, it will go to a Level 4 appeal. - If we decide not to appeal, we must authorize or provide you with the medical care within 60 calendar days after receiving the Administrative Law Judge's or attorney adjudicator's decision. - If we decide to appeal the decision, we will send you a copy of the Level 4 appeal request with any accompanying documents.
+We may wait for the Level 4 appeal decision before authorizing or providing the medical care in dispute. - If the Administrative Law Judge or attorney adjudicator says no to your appeal, the appeals process may or may not be over. - If you decide to accept this decision that turns down your appeal, the appeals process is over. - If you do not want to accept the decision, you can continue to the next level of the review process.
 The notice you get will tell you what to do for a Level 4 appeal.

-Level 4 appeal

-The Medicare Appeals Council (Council) will review your appeal and give you an answer.
+Level 4 appeal The Medicare Appeals Council (Council) will review your appeal and give you an answer.
 The Council is part of the Federal government.

-If the answer is yes, the appeals process is over.
-We must authorize or provide the drug coverage that was approved by the Council within 72 hours (24 hours for expedited appeals) or make payment no later than 30 calendar days after we receive the decision.

-If the answer is no, the appeals process may or may not be over.

-- If you decide to accept this decision that turns down your appeal, the appeals process is over. - o If you do not want to accept the decision, you may be able to continue to the next level of the review process.
-If the Council says no to your appeal or denies your request to review the appeal, the notice will tell you whether the rules allow you to go on to a Level 5 appeal.
-It will also tell you who to contact and what to do next if you choose to continue with your appeal.
+- If the answer is yes, or if the Council denies our request to review a favorable Level 3 appeal decision, the appeals process may or may not be over.
+Unlike a decision at Level 2, we have the right to appeal a Level 4 decision that is favorable to you.
+We will decide whether to appeal this decision to Level 5. - If we decide not to appeal the decision, we must authorize or provide you with the medical care within 60 calendar days after receiving the Council's decision. - If we decide to appeal the decision, we will let you know in writing. - If the answer is no or if the Council denies the review request, the appeals process may or may not be over. - If you decide to accept this decision that turns down your appeal, the appeals process is over. - If you do not want to accept the decision, you might be able to continue to the next level of the review process.
+If the Council says no to your appeal, the notice you get will tell you whether the rules allow you to go on to a Level 5 appeal and how to continue with a Level 5 appeal.